hayd/s/juliadocs/content.md

 ---

-TODO: include condensation image (from lightgraphs).
+TODO: include condensation image (from lightgraphs) when layout is finalized.

 ---